 Cleaning Up Your Data

-Learn how you can use filters to manipulate the data in Google Analytics, including an introduction to regular expressions for matching and replacing patterns in text.
-Best practices for filters and profile settings including removing internal traffic, cleaning up URLs, and setting up site search.
+You’ll learn how to use filters and views to manipulate the data in Google Analytics, including an introduction to regular expressions.
+Best practices for filters and profile settings including removing internal traffic and cleaning up URLs.
 Things you’ll learn:

 - Introduction to Regular Expressions